Dynatrace/dynatrace-otel-collector/config_examples/README.md

 # Collector example configurations

-Here you can find a collection of example Collector configurations.
+Here you can find a collection of example configurations that can be used with the Dynatrace OpenTelemetry Collector Distribution.

 > [!WARNING]
 > The examples in this directory are for documentation purposes only and are not considered stable.
 Examples